 The standard size of a heat press platen should measure between 15″x15″ to

 Custom platens also come in different sizes as per your business requirements.
-For instance, you print kids and adults garments, bags, hats, shoes then you need to have platens of different sizes accordingly.
+For instance, if you print kids’ and adults’ garments, bags, hats, and shoes then you need to have platens of different sizes accordingly.

 Q. What custom platens are available with the machine?